 Consider appendicitis, intussusception, volvulus, pyloric stenosis, urinary tract infection, hydrocephalus, brain tumors, and diabetes mellitus as potential underlying conditions in the pediatric patient who presents with dehydration.
 Other causes of dehydration include gastrointestinal (hepatitis, liver failure, drug toxicity), endocrine (congenital adrenal hyperplasia, Addisonian crisis), renal (pyelonephritis, renal tubular acidosis, thyrotoxicosis), poor oral intake (pharyngitis, stomatitis), and insensible losses (fever, burns, sweating, pulmonary processes).

 A complete history is necessary to determine the severity of illness and to identify the type of dehydration present.
 Obtain as much information from the child, and elicit further details and clarifications from the parent or caregiver.
 Obtain a detailed description of intake (types of liquids and solids, volume, frequency) and output of urine (frequency, amount, color, odor, hematuria), stool (number, consistency, presence of blood or mucous), and emesis (frequency, volume, bilious or nonbilious, hematemesis).
-Estimate urine output by the number ...
+Estimate urine ...